yoonki-kim/MMM-AssistantMk2/README.md

     - This feature is somekind of Assistant hooking.
 If you say "Repeat after me SOMETHING", Google Assistant will repeat SOMETHING.
 So, there could be a possibility of not responding as intend.
 Too long or complex text might be not available.
     - Currently I can't find correspondence of `Repeat after me` for **German/Japanese/Korean** language.
 PR please.
   - Thanks to [Valerio Pilo](https://github.com/vpilo).
 His brilliant idea and PR could make this feature.
 - For TelegramBot, TTS feature is also added.
-Now you can make your Home Mirror say something with MMM-TelegramBot even in outside.
+Now you can make your Home Mirror to say something with MMM-TelegramBot even you are in your office.
   - `/s Please open the door, mom!`
 - Youtube playing status in frontend dev console added.
   - At least you can get status of Youtube player event when video fails to be played.